fossasia/pslab-firmware/README.md

 ## Requirements

-- PSLab Hardware - https://github.com/fossasia/pslab-hardware) or PIC24EP256GP204 breakout board - http://www.microchip.com/wwwproducts/en/PIC24EP256GP204
+- The PSLab Hardware schematics are in the hardware repository at https://github.com/fossasia/pslab-hardware).
+Alternatively you can use a PIC 24 breakout board (PIC24EP256GP204).
+More details at http://www.microchip.com/wwwproducts/en/PIC24EP256GP204.
-- IDE: MPLABX IDE v3.35 Supported on Linux/Windows/Mac - http://www.microchip.com/mplab/mplab-x-ide
+- For the development environment you can use the IDE of MPLABX v3.35.
+It is supported on Linux, Windows and Mac.
+Check it out here: http://www.microchip.com/mplab/mplab-x-ide
-- Compiler: MPLAB® XC16 Compiler - http://www.microchip.com/mplab/compilers
+- As a compiler we use the MPLAB® XC16 Compiler available at http://www.microchip.com/mplab/compilers.
-- Programming Tool: PICkit™ 3 In-Circuit Debugger/PICkit2 - http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=PG164130
+- Another programming tool we use is the PICkit 3 In-Circuit Debugger/PICkit2 at http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=PG164130.

 ## Firmware Features